obvios/fetch-recipes-app/README.md

 Dependency Injection: Due to time constraints, I opted not to use a dedicated dependency injection framework.
 Instead, I initialized and injected dependencies at the app entry point.
 With more time, I would have implemented a dependency container to manage initialization more cleanly.

 # Weakest Part of the Project: What do you think is the weakest part of your project?
 I believe the weakest part is the networking code.
-Ideally, I would implement a more robust networking infrastructure using protocols and generics to reduce boilerplate, with support for tracking metrics such as request/response times and error rates.
+Ideally, I would implement a more robust networking infrastructure using protocols and generics to reduce boilerplate, increased configurability, and with support for tracking metrics such as request/response times and error rates.

 # External Code and Dependencies: Did you use any external code, libraries, or dependencies?
 Yes, I used the Kingfisher library for image caching due to its straightforward integration with Swift Package Manager, SwiftUI support, and suitability for this project’s use case.